 Please note that the courses were closed before the academic year 2002/2003 are not in the course catalog.
 If you are looking for such a curriculum - contact registrar

-The course evaluation survey is sent to your student e-mail address at the end of the couse and is open for answers for three weeks.
+The course evaluation survey is sent to your student address at the end of your course and is open for answers for three weeks.
 The survey can also be answered via the Canvas room via the LTU Survey button in the course menu.
 To open the survey, click on the link to the course evaluation.

 The survey comprises a number of questions common for all our courses.
 Teachers may also add questions about a specific course.
 The survey is divided into sections concerning various areas such as self assessment, the course objectives and content, the quality of teaching, the course material, the study environment, the examination and an overall evaluation of the course.

 It is important that you write constructive and objective comments and suggest solutions, if you have any, about how to improve the course.
 Your answers will serve as a good basis for the development of the course.

-The compilation of the results is published on the website My LTU directly after the closure of the course evaluation survey.
+The compilation of the results is published in your Canvas room directly after the closure of the course evaluation survey.
 On the same page, the teacher also publishes a course development report in which the results have been analysed and information about any decisions on actions to be taken is presented.

 The teacher also recounts the results of earlier course evaluations and how the course has improved based on them, in the course introduction at the start of the course.